Alecontin/ARAOI/README.md

-If you feel like an item is unbalanced, feel free to [open an issue](https://github.com/Alecontin/ARAOI/issues) or modify the items yourself.
+Have a question?
+Found an issue?
+Item is unbalanced?
+Something's missing?
+Feel free to [open an issue](https://github.com/Alecontin/ARAOI/issues)!